NEW! Pace Bands on Your Phone. LEARN MORE...

 For a better mobile or desktop experience:

-If you ran the Hudson Valley Marathon at the Walkway Over the Hudson in 4:44:00, what would your time in other marathons be?
+Compare the Hudson Valley Marathon at the Walkway Over the Hudson to other Marathons

 I'm going to make this detailed because there aren't many reviews of this race out there.
 TL; DR, I don't regret having signed up.
 I'd consider it in the future as a goal race (aiming for PR) but wouldn't do it just for the experience.